 You can read more about Managing Permissions here.

-The idea behind having to grant Deploy permissions to a user for the purpose of caching artifacts is to give you the added granularity of controlling which users can add files to your repository/server, versus just reading existing files on the server.
+The idea behind having to grant Deploy permissions to a user for the purpose of caching artifacts is giving you the added granularity of controlling which users can add files to your repository/server, versus just reading existing files on the server.

 Imagine a scenario of an "irresponsible user" to whom you granted read permissions, who invoked a recursive download operation on a very large remote repository.
 Such a scenario can lead to serious performance and resource implications on your sever (disk space, CPU, etc).
 In almost all use cases, such operations should not be allowed for every user.